 - Problems passing stool, such as, straining or pain

 The doctor will ask about your symptoms and health history.
 A physical exam will be done.

 Pelvic floor muscle control may be tested.
 This can be done with:

 - Electrodes on the area between the vagina and rectum or the area between the testicles and rectum to measure muscle activity or nerve function

-- A device placed in the vagina or rectum to measure strength of pelvic floor muscles
+- A device placed in the vagina or rectum to measure pelvic floor muscle strength

-- X-rays of your bowel during a bowel movement
+- X-rays of the bowel during a bowel movement

-- A urine flow test to measure speed and force of your urine flow
+- A urine flow test to measure the speed and force of urine

-- Physical therapy—exercises and plans to help learn to relax and coordinate the muscles when urinating or having a bowel movement
+- Physical therapy to learn how to relax and coordinate the muscles

 Family Doctor—American Academy of Family Physicians http://www.familydoctor.org